 Questions about health problems

 - What is the name of the condition?
-Are there any other names it’s known by?
+Is it known by any other names?

 - Could you write it down?